Elmar Lichtenegger

 Elmar Lichtenegger (born 25 May 1974 in Klagenfurt) is an Austrian hurdler.

 His personal best time is 13.33 seconds, achieved in June 1999 in Athens.

+Lichtenegger competed at the 1996 Summer Olympics and 2000 Summer Olympics.

 Since 2003 he has been a member of the National Council of Austria, originally for the Freedom Party of Austria (FPÖ).
 In 2006 he joined the Alliance for the Future of Austria (BZÖ).

 On 27 August 2008 Lichtenegger received a lifetime ban from international athletics competition due to his second positive test for the banned substance nandrolone.